ElizaBuff/Excel--kickstarter-anaylsis/README.md

 ---
 ### Analysis and Challenges
 ### Analysis
 I organized the data to see if the month the kickstarter launched could impact its success.
 First, I made the data more detailed by splitting the Category and Subcategory column into two distinct columns.
 This allowed me to view the wider category of theater and later the narrower subcategory plays.
 Next, I converted Unix timestamps to identify the launch date.
 For example, I turned the cell **1434931811** into **06/22/15** using the code =(((J2/60)/60)/24)+DATE(1970,1,1).
-Finally, I created a pivot table that filter based on "Parent Category" and "Years."
-The graph is shown below.
+Finally, I created a pivot table that filtered based on "Parent Category" and "Years."
+From that pivot table I created the line graph shown below.

 ![Theater_Outcomes_vs_Launch](Theater_Outcomes_vs_Launch.png)

 Based on the line graph above, I had the following takeways about theather campaigns:
 * May, June, and July respectively had the highest number of successful campaigns
 * October and May respectively had the highest number of failed campaigns